 The 1-Wire bus has only a single line by definition; it is important that each device on the bus be able to drive it at the appropriate time.
 To facilitate this, each device attached to the 1-Wire bus must have open-drain or three-state outputs.
-The 1-Wire port of the DS1922E is open drain with an internal circuit equivalent to that shown in Figure 10.
+The 1-Wire port of the DS1922L/ DS1922T is open drain with an internal circuit equivalent to that shown in Figure 10.

 A multidrop bus consists of a 1-Wire bus with multiple slaves attached.
 At standard speed the 1-Wire bus has a maximum data rate of 16.3kbps.
-The speed can be boosted to 142kbps by activating the Overdrive Mode.
-The DS1922E is not guaranteed to be fully compliant to the iButton device standard.
-Its maximum data rate in standard speed is 15.4kbps and 125kbps in overdrive speed.
+The speed can be boosted to 142kbps by activating the overdrive mode.
+The DS1922L/DS1922T are not guaranteed to be fully compliant to the iButton device standard.
+Their maximum data rate in standard speed is 15.4kbps and 125kbps in overdrive speed.
 The value of the pullup resistor primarily depends on the network size and load conditions.
-The DS1922E requires a pullup resistor of maximum $2.2k\Omega$ at any speed.
+The DS1922L/DS1922T require a pullup resistor of maximum 2.2k Ω at any speed.

 The idle state for the 1-Wire bus is high.
 If for any reason a transaction needs to be suspended, the bus must be left in the idle state if the transaction is to resume.
 If this does not occur and the bus is left low for more than 16μs (overdrive speed) or more than 120μs (standard speed), one or more devices on the bus may be reset.
-Note that the DS1922E does not quite meet the full 16μs maximum low time of the normal 1-Wire bus overdrive timing.
-With the DS1922E the bus must be left low for no longer than 12μs at overdrive to ensure that no DS1922E on the 1-Wire bus performs a reset.
-The DS1922E communicates properly when used in conjunction with a DS2480B or DS2490 1-Wire driver and adapters that are based on these driver chips.
+Note that the DS1922L/DS1922T do not quite meet the full 16μs maximum low time of the normal 1-Wire bus overdrive timing.
+With the DS1922L/DS1922T, the bus must be left low for no longer than 12μs at overdrive to ensure that no DS1922L/DS1922T on the 1-Wire bus performs a reset.
+The DS1922L/DS1922T on the 1-Wire bus performs a reset.
+The DS1922L/DS1922T to municate properly when used in conjunction with a DS2480B or DS2490 1-Wire driver and adapters that are based on these driver chips.